-Our Solar Power Initiative focuses on increasing solar deployment in Texas and Florida—two states with huge solar potential and, combined, less installed solar than Massachusetts.
-Current grantee partners are highlighted below.
-We do not have any open funding opportunities in this area.
+Our Clean Energy Access initiative focuses on increasing distributed solar deployment in Texas and Florida--two states with huge solar potential and, combined, less installed solar than Massachusetts.
+Additional grantee partners are working to educate elected leaders about the benefits to clean energy

 Our Carbon Pricing Initiative works with partners in Massachusetts, New York, Oregon, Vermont, and Washington who are working to put a price on carbon emissions and ensure that polluters pay for the true cost of those emissions.
 Greenhouse gas emissions create externalities that are not fully accounted for in most business models.
 A price on carbon (along with other greenhouse gases, including methane) would correct this market failure.

-Our Coal Ash Initiative supports our partners who grantee partners who seek to hold utilities responsible for their waste stream through litigation, advocacy, and policy work. increases the cost of dirty energy by forcing utilities to internalize externalities and pay the true cost of burning coal.
-Coal ash is the toxic byproduct of burning coal for energy and, without proper regulation, ends up in our nation’s waterways, sickening local residents and poisoning communities’ drinking water supply.
+EFA's Coal Ash initiative, active from 2011-1017 and ramping down through 2019, supports grantee partners who seek to hold utilities responsible for their waste stream through litigation, advocacy, and policy work.
+The goal is to increase the cost of dirty energy by forcing utilities to internalize externalities and pay the true cost of burning coal.
+Coal ash is the toxic byproduct of burning coal for energy and, without proper regulation, ends up in our nation's waterways, sickening local residents and poisoning communities' drinking water supplies.